top of page

 Dominik Paris.
 Stelvio Downhill.
 Bormio

-Bormio is a town and comune in the Province of Sondrio, Lombardy region of the Alps in northern Italy at the center of the upper Valtellina valley.
-This valley is a fundamental point in the history of alpine skiing.
+Bormio is a town and comune in the Lombardy region of the Alps at the center of the upper Valtellina valley.
+Some of the most beautiful and meaningful pages of alpine skiing were written in Bormio.
 This is where champions such as Deborah Compagnoni and Pietro Vitalini started their careers and some of the most beautiful and meaningful pages of alpine skiing were written.

 Bormio has a well-earned reputation on the men’s circuit as being one of the most challenging Downhill races in the world with racers facing a dark, fast, bumpy, and icy ride year after year.

-Alongside the Streif of Kitzbuhel, the Stelvio slope is considered to be one of the most technical and spectacular slopes all over the world.
+Alongside the Streif of Kitzbuhel, the Stelvio slope is considered to be one of the most technical and spectacular slopes in the world.

 Champions of the caliber of Luc Alphand, Stephan Eberharter, Johann Grugger, Lasse Kjus, Hermann Maier, Daron Rahlves, Andreas Schifferer, Hannes Trinkl, Fritz Stobl, Bode Miller, and Michael Walchhofer have triumphed on the “Stelvio”.

-In the 2026 Winter Olympics the Stelvio will be the official venue for all the Alpine Skiing Men races.
+In the 2026 Winter Games, the Stelvio will be the official venue for all the Alpine Skiing Men races.

 Bormio (ITA)